Last updated on March 20, 2023 by Wandering our World

-Smaller Bermuda is perfect for sun, sea, and sand, but it can be easily explored within a week.
+Smaller Bermuda is perfect for sun, sea, and sand, but it can be easily explored within a week or two.
 That makes it perfect for a short holiday, whereas the Bahamas may be suited to a longer one.

 One of our favorite beaches is West Whale Bay, which has unbelievable turquoise-clear water.
 As the name suggests, you can also spot migrating humpback whales here during April.

-For a dip, you can go to the natural swimming lakes situated throughout the mangroves in Blue Hole Park – there are several walking trails to enjoy that take you to and from these swimming spots.
+For a dip, you can go to the natural swimming lakes and holes situated throughout the mangroves in Blue Hole Park.
+There are several walking trails to enjoy that take you to and from these swimming spots.

 Along with the natural scenery on offer, both the Bahamas and Bermuda have a wealth of attractions and cultural experiences worth checking out.